Blog

 The following are quotes from David Gillies, director of technology at Pace Micro:

-“We work in an extremely fast-paced and competitive market, and the grant from Yorkshire Forward allowed us to get this product from concept to market faster than we could otherwise have done.
+“We work in an extremely fast-paced and competitive market, and the grant from Yorkshire Forward allowed us to get this product from concept to market faster than we could otherwise have done.”

 Google Trends is an on-line service for comparing the search volumes for up to five keywords.
 I thought it would be interesting to compare the relative buzz of the new wave open source network management players between themselves, but also between other open source projects and commercial products.

 I doubt there are too many IT pros who haven’t had Repetitive Strain Injury (RSI) at some point.
 My outbreak was induced by a long death march on a piece of network management software combined with bad posture and no breaks whatsoever.
 Whilst my immediate symptoms are gone, they return really fast after extended keyboard use.
 My need to avoid highly repetitive tasks is one of the variables I need to consider when I decide whether a task should be automated.
+No task in the long term is worth firing up my RSI again.

 Manufacturers of IT equipment usually specify recommended operating temperatures for their equipment.
 The temperature range is usually quite wide.
 For instance, the temperature range specified for our Dell servers is 10° to 35°C (50° to 95°F).